Smoothie: Nutrition

-Types of smoothies
+Types

 Green smoothie

 A green smoothie typically consists of 40–50% green vegetables (roughly half), usually raw green leafy vegetables, such as spinach, kale, Swiss chard, collard greens, celery, parsley, or broccoli, with the remaining ingredients being mostly or entirely fruit.
 Most green leafy vegetables have a bitter flavor when served raw, but this can be ameliorated by choosing certain less-bitter vegetables (e.g. baby spinach) or combining with fruits or other sweet ingredients.

 Protein smoothie

-A protein smoothie is a combination of water or some form of dairy product, protein powder, fruits, and vegetables.
+A protein smoothie is a combination of water or milk, protein powder, fruits, and vegetables.
 They can be consumed any part of the day and are used as protein supplement for those who want to increase their protein intake.
 Protein powder can have a chalky taste when mixed individually by itself with milk or water.
 The protein smoothie improves the taste of the protein powder through addition of fruits or other sweeteners.

 Yogurt smoothie

-Greek yogurt smoothies are exceptionally good to provide numerous health benefits, including weight management, strengthening of bones and muscles, and boosting metabolism.
-Moreover, yogurt smoothies are also an incredible source of probiotics and healthy nutrients to boost body immunity.
-You can use nuts, seeds, fresh or frozen fruits, almond milk as well as protein powders along with yogurt to enhance the nutrition of drink.
+A yogurt smoothie is a smoothie that includes yogurt as a protein source and to add a creamy texture to the drink.
+Greek yogurt, specifically, is included as a thickener (due to its strained consistency) and in order to take advantage of its claimed health benefits.

 Around the world

+India has lassi, a yogurt smoothie composed of crushed ice, yogurt, sugar or salt, and in some cases fruits, like mango.

-Many different smoothies are part of Indian, Mediterranean, and Middle Eastern cuisine.
-Fruit sharbat (a popular West and South Asian drink) sometimes include yogurt and honey, too.
-In India, the lassi is a smoothie or milkshake comprising crushed ice, yogurt, sugar, and mango; in the south, pineapple smoothies made with crushed ice, sugar and no yogurt are common.
+Fruit sharbat (a popular West and South Asian drink) sometimes include yogurt and honey.
+Pineapple smoothies made with just crushed ice and sugar are common in Southern India.
+Lassi or a very similar drink exists by different names in other countries.
+For example, doogh in Iran, shumlay in Afghanistan and some parts of Pakistan, ayran in Turkiye, and dhallë in Armenia.